-Enjoy looking like you’re sitting in a barrel of Kentucky Bourbon as you enjoy the euphoric high of near freezing cold water.
+Enjoy looking like you’re sitting in a barrel of Kentucky Bourbon as you experience the euphoric high of near freezing cold water.
 Ice Barrel is by far the most expensive choice on this list, but still, it’s certainly worth considering.

-Coolness factors aside, the Ice Barrel is actually pretty practical and comes with everything you need in the box.
+Coolness factor aside, the Ice Barrel is actually pretty practical and comes with everything you need in the box.
 Holding up to 105 gallons of water, this made in the USA product is made of recycled materials which is always good for the planet.